 Typically, smartphones and tablets have used older and cheaper eMMCs storage to store information.
 However, starting with the Samsung Galaxy S6, we have been seeing Universal Flash Storage (UFS) on flagship smartphones.

 UFS 3.0 basically incorporates support for the latest high-density NAND memories and supports the latest and smarter interconnects between your phone’s chipset and memory for faster and more reliable communication between the two.

 Overall, UFS 3.0 storage could almost double data bandwidth while consuming lesser power.
 These storages can also withstand a higher temperature range (-40°C to 105°C) which makes them more suitable for automotive applications.

 Another important UFS 3.0 feature is support for multiple RPMBs (replay protected memory block) with multiple RPMB keys.
 RPMBs are hardware partitions used for securely storing critical data like user billing information, DRM content protection keys, etc. RPMB regions are fixed at manufacturing and are also configurable at manufacturing.

 How is UFS better than eMMC 5.1?

 eMMC, or embedded multimedia card, is a go-to memory solution for many consumer electronics, including tablets, smartphones, GPS systems, eReaders, and other mobile computing devices.
-Then, UFC came into the scene which is an advanced solution in comparison to eMMC.
+Then, UFS came into the scene which is an advanced solution in comparison to eMMC.
 It has faster sequential read speed, sequential write speed, random read speed, and random write speed.